ozdenizdolu/ProjectGameAI/glossary.rst

 evaluator
 ---------

-A function which is used by Monte Carlo tree search to provide probability distributions on possible moves and the evaluation of game states.
+A callable which is used by Monte Carlo tree search to provide probability distributions on possible moves and the evaluation of game states.
 It accepts three parameters: game_state, moves, player and outputs a tuple (prior_probabilities, evaluation) where prior probabilities is a mapping